 The market price for our ordinary shares, as well as the prices of shares of other technology companies, has been volatile.
-Our share price decreased significantly during 2008 and recovered during 2009 and the beginning of 2010.
-The highest closing price of our shares, as reported by the NASDAQ, during the first quarter of 2010 was \$22.31 (previously our share price reached similar levels in mid 2005), compared to the lowest closing price of \$4.99 during 2008.
-Numerous factors, many of which are beyond our control, may cause the market price of our ordinary shares to fluctuate significantly and further decrease, such as:
+Our share price decreased significantly during 2008, but has since recovered.
+The highest closing price of our shares during the first quarter (as of the date of this document) of 2011 was \$42.73, compared to the lowest closing price of \$4.99 during 2008.
+Numerous factors, many of which are beyond our control, may cause the market price of our ordinary shares to fluctuate significantly and further decrease, including:

-- Fluctuations in our quarterly revenues and earnings and those of our publicly held competitors; - Shortfalls in our operating results from levels forecast by securities analysts; - Announcements concerning us or our competitors; - · The introduction of new products and new industry standards; - · Changes in pricing policies by us or our competitors; - General market conditions and changes in market conditions in our industry; - The general state of the securities market (particularly the technology sector); and - Political, economic and other developments in the State of Israel, the United States and worldwide.
+- · fluctuations in our quarterly revenues and earnings and those of our publicly-traded competitors; - shortfalls in our operating results from levels forecast by securities analysts; - announcements concerning us or our competitors; - · the introduction of new products and new industry standards; - · changes in pricing policies by us or our competitors; - · general market conditions and changes in market conditions in our industry; - · the general state of the securities market (particularly the technology sector); and - political, economic and other developments in the State of Israel, the U.S. and worldwide.